Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 Lemon juice and honey – I would not advise wasting your raw honey supply on this.
 Raw honey is a brilliant acne treatment, manufactured by the good old bees who scientists reckon would trigger the apocalypse if they went extinct.
 It has three known antibacterial compounds, a decent supply of acne-clearing antioxidants, and some trace minerals.

-Lemon juice and yoghurt –yoghurt has long been popular in India and the Middle East as a topical treatment.
+Lemon juice and yoghurt – yoghurt has long been popular in India and the Middle East as a topical treatment.
 This is mostly due to its prebiotic bacteria content, with some prominent varieties being Lactobacillus acidophilus, Lactobacillus delbrueckii, and Bifidobacterium bifidum.

 We know that good strains of p.acnes can keep the evil ones at bay.
 It’s believed that lactobacillus strains have benefits as well, though the science on human skin flora is nowhere close to fully explored yet (it’s an interesting topic).
-Yoghurt also contains small doses of the fat soluble nutrients vitamin A and E.

 Lemon juice and cucumber – perhaps the best combination.
 Cucumber has a PH of 5.1-5.7 and will help to deactivate the acidity of lemon juice somewhat.
 However, it lacks strong acne-clearing powers of its own, with few antioxidants or nutrients of any kind.